 You will have 90 days to submit all appropriate evidence for your qualification.
 Should you exceed 90 days an extension fee will apply.

 Please read our Course Fees and Refund policy here.

 Extension Request Fees

-Should you require an extension on your study, an extension fee of $100 per request per month is required.
+Should you require an extension on your study, the following applies:

 Assessment Re-Submission Fees